 Stop eating any food that contains gluten

 Even a little bit of gluten can be a problem.
-Doctors may also give you vitamins and minerals to replace any that you've lost.

 It can be hard to stop eating gluten.
 Gluten is not only in bread products.
 It's in lots of processed foods, including in some soups, sauces, ice cream, and hot dogs.
 You can learn about eating a gluten-free diet from a dietitian or celiac support group, such as the Celiac Disease Foundation.